This glossary defines some key equality and human rights terms. It’s designed to work with our Framework resource.

 Reasonable adjustments: Alterations to the environment, services or practices which reduce or remove barriers for disabled people.
 Disabled people are entitled to reasonable adjustments under the Equality Act 2010.

 Reasonable: Employment law often uses the term ‘reasonable’.
 The two main uses of it in relation to equality are the duty to make reasonable adjustments and in the way employment tribunals assess claims by deciding whether it is likely a ‘reasonable person’ would have the same viewpoint as the claimant.
 In both cases, a decision on what is reasonable will vary according to the circumstances.

-Refugee: A person who has been given leave to remain in the country they fled to as an asylum seeker.
+Refugee: A person whose application for asylum under the UN Refugee Convention has been successful and has been given leave to remain in the country they fled to as an asylum seeker.
+See also asylum seeker.

 Religion or belief: A protected characteristic under the Equality Act 2010.
 This includes any religious or similar philosophical belief, but does not include party political beliefs.
 It also includes lack of a religious or similar belief.
 People of different religions and beliefs (and of no religion or belief) are protected in employment, education and provision of services and public functions.

 Scottish Human Rights Commission: The body responsible for promoting and protecting human rights in Scotland, particularly with regard to the Scottish Government, Scottish Parliament and Scottish public authorities.
 Unlike the Equality and Human Rights Commission, they do not offer advice or legal support to individuals.

 Sex: A protected characteristic under the Equality Act 2010.
 People are protected from discrimination due to their male or female sex in employment, education and training and provision of services and public functions.
 This includes social concepts of gender which are related to physical sex.